Oxybelis rutherfordi: Description

-Range & habitat
+Range and habitat

-The species has been observed in Trinidad & Tobago, Venezuela including Margarita Island, and French Guiana.
+The species has been observed in Trinidad and Tobago, Venezuela including Margarita Island, and French Guiana.
 The Holotype was collected in the grounds of the William Beebe Tropical Research Station (also known as Simla), in the Arima Valley in the Northern Range of Trinidad and is an adult female.

 Etymology

 The species was named after Mike G. Rutherford, collector of the holotype and at the time curator of the University of the West Indies Zoology Museum (UWIZM), for his contributions to the zoology and natural history of Trinidad and Tobago.